Jason C. Gallion

-Jason Charles Gallion (born February 10, 1977) is a Republican member of the Maryland Senate from the 35th district in Cecil County and Harford County.
+Jason Charles Gallion (born February 10, 1977) is an American politician who serves as a Republican member of the Maryland Senate from the 35th district in Cecil County and Harford County.

 Early life and career

 Gallion was born in Havre de Grace, Maryland on February 10, 1977, where he graduated from Havre de Grace High School in 1995.
 He grew up helping his father, who worked for the State Highway Administration, raise beef cattle at home.
 He also worked as a teen at the dairy farms owned by his uncle, Nolan Gallion Sr., and the Hopkins family.
 He attended Harford Community College, where he earned a A.A. degree in political science in 1997.
 After graduating, he became a farmer, producing dairy from 1999 to 2004 and beef cattle and hay from 2004 onward.

 Gallion got his first glimpse of politics at 13 years old, when he volunteered for Barry Glassman's first council race in Harford County.
 In 2016, he joined Glassman's administration as a part-time agricultural specialist in the Harford County Department of Governmental and Community Relations.
 Gallion also serves on the county's Economic Development Agricultural Advisory Board and is the liaison from the county's executive office to the Harford County Farm Bureau.

 In 2006, Gallion unsuccessfully ran for the Harford County Council in District D, finishing second to Chad Shrodes in the Republican primary.

 In 2007, Gallion applied to succeed delegate Barry Glassman, who had been appointed by Governor Martin O'Malley to the Maryland Senate following the resignation of senator J. Robert Hooper, in the Maryland House of Delegates.
 The Harford County Republican Central Committee voted unanimously to appoint attorney Howard Wayne Norman, Jr. to the House of Delegates.
 In 2010, Gallion ran an unsuccessful campaign for District 35A of the Maryland House of Delegates, running on a ticket alongside Dave Tritt and seeking to unseat Norman.